 This man was so interesting and I was so tired from walking.
 I could write an entire blog just on the information he gave us.
 I asked him about the cost of a pair of shoes in those days, and he replied; About the same as today.
 Back then a man would work sunup to sundown, six days a week for a dollar a day.
-If he needed a pair of shoes it would cost him about two dollars.
-In todays dollars a good pair of leather shoes, not imported, will run around 200-300 dollars, or about one-third of a mans wages for a week, we just don't have to work so many hours.
+If he needed a pair of shoes, it would cost him about two dollars.
+In today's dollars a good pair of leather shoes, not imported, will run around 200-300 dollars, or about one-third of a man's wages for a week, we just don't have to work so many hours.
 I could go on, but!

+A grist milling stone.
 There's always a gift shop.

-7.28.2019-Sat-The Home of Saint Anne Shrine.
+28th.
+The Home of Saint Anne Shrine.

+Sat.
 This means it is Mass, Pizza and Beer night.
 What we attended was so far from what we were expecting.
 This is definitely a destination venue.
-Not only does it have an indoor shrine Church, St. Anne Chapel, Gift Shop and on top of all that an outside pavilion where Mass is celebrated from June to September.
-This parish is over 130 years old.
-You don't have to be a member of this parish to feel the bond the parishioners have with this church.
-We came back on Sunday, after the last Mass to take pictures.
-Parishioners were still mulling around the grounds.
-As I was taking pictures I $\,$ noticed the parking lot filling up.
-Something was taking place, not sure what, but the pavilion was filled with worshipers.
+Not only does it have an indoor shrine Church, Chapel, Gift Shop and on top of all that, an outside pavilion where Mass is celebrated from

-This is definitely a destination venue.
-Not only does it have an indoor shrine Church, St. Anne Chapel, Gift Shop and on top of all that an outside pavilion where Mass is celebrated from June to September.
+June to September.
 This parish is over 130 years old.
 You don't have to be a member of this parish to feel the bond the parishioners have with this church.
 We came back on Sunday, after the last Mass to take pictures.
 Parishioners were still mulling around the grounds.
-As I was taking pictures I noticed the parking lot filling up.
+As I was taking pictures, I noticed the parking lot filling up.
 Something was taking place, not sure what, but the pavilion was filled with worshipers.